IsaacHair/map25.2/lunar_programs_0/readme.txt

 More tweaks to check stuff, also used definitions for pinouts.

 Version 2:
+Very minor tweaks, mostly testing the new create.sh

+Version 3:
+Just echos the value in the keypad to gen_reg.

+Version 4:
 This will just move a lunar lander sprite around on a black screen using arrow key inputs from the arduino number pad.
 Arrow keys map as
 follows: -> is key "4", <- is key "6", v is key "5", and ^ is key "8".